 Teaching can be a profoundly rewarding career, considering the critical role educators play in shaping young minds.
 Unfortunately, many teachers find themselves overworked and underpaid.
 Education jobs are among the lowest-paying occupations requiring a bachelor’s degree, and teacher salaries consistently fail to keep up with inflation.
-Meanwhile, the Every Student Succeeds Act demands growth in student performance.
-On top of all that, teachers have to deal with the continued presence of the COVID-19 pandemic and the high amount of learning loss that it has caused over the last two years.
+In fact, teachers earn an average of $3,728 less per year than they did 16 years ago, when you adjust for inflation.

 Teachers are more fairly compensated and better protected in some states than in others, though.
 The best states are less likely to face a revolving door of teacher turnover.
 To help America’s educators find the best opportunities and teaching environments, WalletHub compared the 50 states and the District of Columbia based on 24 key indicators of teacher-friendliness.
-Our data set ranges from teachers’ income growth potential to the pupil-teacher ratio to whether the state has a digital learning plan.
+Our data set ranges from teachers’ income growth potential to the pupil-teacher ratio to public-school spending per student.

 Main Findings